puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

     }
 {% endhighlight %}

+Puppet uses [Ruby's standard regular expression implementation][ruby_regexp] to match patterns.

-Alternate forms of regex quoting are not allowed and Ruby-style variable interpolation is not available.
+Alternate forms of regex quoting like Ruby's `%r{^www(\d+)\.}` are not allowed.
+You cannot interpolate variables or expressions into regex values.

+Some places in the language accept both real regex values and stringified regexes --- that is, the same pattern quoted as a string instead of surrounded by slashes.

 ### Regex Options